 A realtor will take a look at sales in the pertinent area, creating a radius based on your pocket rather than an entire zip code.
 He will then compare your home based on size, features, and upgrades to those homes that were recently sold, thus appraised, in the previous 3 to 6 months.
 This range is contingent on how hot the real estate market is in the area.

 He will then compare this information to existing homes on the market, looking at how your home compares to what else buyers are seeing on the market.
 After all, if yours is a well-kept home being sold next to a completely remodeled home, you might not be able to get the same price per square foot at the other.

 Additionally, realtors will consider whether it is a buyer’s or seller’s market.
 If you want to create a frenzy with a lot of eyes on your property in a seller’s market, you can underprice the home and let the bidding begin.
-This tactic works in many markets including Greater Cincinnati and Northern Kentucky.
+This tactic works in many markets including Northern Kentucky.